Prag8855/aab/content/guides/blue-card.md

 To get a Blue Card, you need...

 - [ ] **A job offer in Germany**
-    [Find a job](/guides/find-a-job-in-berlin) before you apply.
-You need a job offer to get a Blue Card.
+    You must [find a job](/guides/find-a-job-in-berlin) before you apply for the Blue Card.
 You must also have...
     - [ ] **A high income**
-        Your salary must be at least {{BLUE_CARD_MIN_INCOME|cur}}€ per year (before taxes, without bonuses).[^3] If there is a shortage of skilled workers in your field, you must make at least {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year.
-[This list](https://ec.europa.eu/eurostat/documents/1978984/6037342/ISCO-08.pdf) shows which fields have a shortage of skilled workers.
+        Your salary must be over {{BLUE_CARD_MIN_INCOME|cur}}€ per year (before taxes, without bonuses).[^3] If there is a shortage of skilled workers in your field, you salary must be over {{BLUE_CARD_SHORTAGE_MIN_INCOME|cur}}€ per year. - [Fields with a shortage of skilled workers](https://ec.europa.eu/eurostat/documents/1978984/6037342/ISCO-08.pdf)
     - [ ] **Job experience**
         You have the skills and experience to do this job.
-For example, you can't get a Blue Card as a programmer if you have no programming education or experience.
+For example, you can't get a Blue Card for a programming job if you have no programming education or experience.
     - [ ] **Permission to do this job**
         You must have all the qualifications and permits to do this job in Germany.
 For example, doctors, engineers and lawyers need specific qualifications.
 Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know if your profession requires specific qualifications.
 - [ ] **A university degree**